-As Congress Debates Immigration, Dreamers Are In Limbo Along With Their Families
+As Congress Debates Immigration, DREAMers Are In Limbo Along With Their Families

 "I'm like a jug of milk, man.
 It's marked on there, and you don't know what to do after that," he said.
 "There's a lot of things that go into limbo."

-Polls consistently show that a majority of Americans favor allowing Dreamers to stay in the country.
+Polls consistently show that a majority of Americans favor allowing DREAMers to stay in the country.
 But common ground in Washington has been hard to find.

-The White House has floated a plan that includes a pathway to citizenship for nearly 2 million Dreamers.
+The White House has floated a plan that includes a pathway to citizenship for nearly 2 million DREAMers.
 That number includes the roughly 700,000 who are currently protected by DACA.
 But in exchange, the Trump administration and hardliners in Congress want other concessions.

 "Any solution on DACA has got to include border security, including a wall.
 And an end of chain migration," said Republican Senator David Perdue of Georgia in remarks on the Senate floor last month.

 Perdue and President Trump want the U.S. to allow in more immigrants with desirable skills.
 The current policy, which they call "chain migration," emphasizes family reunification.
-That change could have big implications for the Dreamers and their parents.
-Immigration hardliners worry that if the Dreamers are allowed to become citizens, their families could, too.
+That change could have big implications for the DREAMers and their parents.
+Immigration hardliners worry that if the DREAMers are allowed to become citizens, their families could, too.

 "This is now a mass amnesty vehicle for many that were brought here through no fault of their own," said R.J.
 Hauman, the director of government relations at the Federation for American Immigration Reform, which advocates for much lower immigration levels.